 This trick works perfectly in this recipe, and you simply rub the zest into the sugar.
-We do this step all the time when we bake them and can tell you that the flavor and the orange aroma tastes and smells amazingly well.
+We do this step all the time when we bake them and can tell you that the flavor and the orange aroma taste and smells amazingly well.

 What are the Greek Koulourakia cookies?

-Koulourakia originated from Greece and are traditionally made on Holy Saturday to be served the next morning for Easter.
+Koulourakia cookies originated from Greece and are traditionally made on Holy Saturday to be served the next morning for Easter.
 They later gained popularity all over Europe and the United States, and now are enjoyed at all major Greek holidays, or various festivals or celebrations.

 Also, the cookies are butter-based and can be shaped in various forms.
-They are sometimes egg washed and sprinkled with sesame seed.
+They are sometimes egg-washed and sprinkled with sesame seed.

 As stated above, we have made this recipe over many years and have twisted it a bit.
 We totally skip ammonia since and instead infuse them dough with orange zest.
 Below is the list of what you will need to make them:

 - Unsalted butter